layahvigneaud/campus_cruzin/README.md

 # Campus Cruisin'
-This website aims to organize UCLA Engineering Clubs so students can better find a club that interests them.
+This website aims to organize UCLA Engineering Clubs so students can better find a club that interests them, as well as leave, save, and like reviews on specific clubs.

 ## Note for graders
 Under contributors, Layah and Rachel only show one commit.
 However, they have been contributing to the project and have made multiple commits over the past three months.
 However, it does show up when the following command is run in the terminal on this repository: